Jenny-Ham5teak/Jenny-Ham5teak.github.io/README.md

   * **Token Shop**: this is the shop where you need to spend tokens to buy goods, which are more complicated to obtain but have a higher value.
 Here you can buy mobs eggs, claimblocks, keys and much more.

 # Staff Team
+Here is our Staff Team, who daily helps and run the server:

 ## Technicians
 * **LemonSqueezer**